Our Registered Nurses and Health Care Assistants

 The Registered Nurses and Health Care Assistants (Care Teams) are the heartbeat of Demelza and have the knowledge, skills and compassion that make them invaluable.
 They are trained to the highest standards, with qualifications in children’s, learning disability and adult nursing.
 As well as clinical expertise, they all have strong communication and listening skills, essential to forming good relationships.

-Because we work on a one-to-one basis, each child staying at Demelza will be allocated a carer to look after them.
-The Registered Nurse or Health Care Assistant will do everything for the child or young person they are looking after, giving them continuity of care.
-Depending on the needs of the child or young person, this can include dealing with a tracheostomy, ventilation, central lines, feeding tubes, seizure management, behaviour management, pain and symptom management and complex medication regimes, in addition to personal care.
+Because we work on a one-to-one basis, each child staying at Demelza will be allocated a Registered Nurse or Healthcare Assistant to look after them.
+The carer will do everything for the child or young person they are looking after, giving them continuity of care.
+Depending on the needs of the child or young person, this can include managing a tracheostomy, ventilation, central lines, feeding tubes, seizure management, behaviour management, pain and symptom management and complex medication regimes, in addition to personal care.

 Spending time with families at Demelza gives our Care Teams the chance to build strong and trusting relationships.
-Using the hydrotherapy pool, taking part in therapy sessions and playing with the children are all important elements of the Care Team’s work.
+Using the hydrotherapy pool at Demelza Kent, taking part in group therapy sessions, going on outings and playing with the children are all important elements of the Care Team’s work.